Online Marketing Trends for Tours and Activities in 2019January 10, 2019, Kyla Steeves

 For starters, you need to claim your Google My Business listing, as well as other local listings and keep all information up to date.
 Next, you should have a mobile-first website design.
 That’s because travelers can’t make a booking by voice command yet.
 So even if they find you by voice search, they’ll carry out the booking steps on mobile.
 Finally, it’s best to figure out the exact phrases your guests might use while searching and use these conversational keywords to build your blog content and FAQ page.

 While you should pay attention to these online marketing trends and test them out in 2019, it’s important to remember that digital interactions can’t replace face-to-face.
 Although these tactics can help bring in new guests, it’s how you treat them during the experience that truly matters in whether they’ll book with you again or recommend you to others.

-Want to get more tips for marketing tours and activities?
+Want to get more tips for marketing tours and activities, plus travel industry news?

 Sign up for our newsletter